Vanessa Williams: Music

-The Sweetest Days, her third album, was released in 1994 to highly-favorable reviews.
+The Sweetest Days, her third album, was released in 1994 to highly favorable reviews.
 The album saw Williams branch out and sample other styles of music that included jazz, hip hop, rock, and Latin-themed recordings such as "Betcha Never" and "You Can't Run", both written and produced by Babyface.
 Other singles from the album included the adult-contemporary and dance hit "The Way That You Love" and the title track.
 The album was certified platinum in the U.S. by the RIAA and earned her two Grammy Award nominations.

-Other releases include two Christmas albums, Star Bright in 1996, and Silver & Gold in 2004; Next in 1997, Everlasting Love in 2005, and The Real Thing in 2009, along with a greatest-hits compilation released in 1998, and a host of other compilations released over the years.
+Other releases include two Christmas albums, Star Bright in 1996, and Silver & Gold in 2004, as well as Next in 1997, Everlasting Love in 2005, and The Real Thing in 2009, along with Greatest Hits: The First Ten Years, a greatest hits compilation released in 1998, and a number of other compilations released over the years.
 Chart performances from subsequent albums, motion picture and television soundtracks have included the songs "Love Is", which was a duet with Brian McKnight, the Golden Globe- and Academy Award-winning "Colors of the Wind", "Where Do We Go from Here?", and "Oh How the Years Go By".

 In 1996, Williams performed the national anthem at Super Bowl XXX.

-In April 2018, she announced she was working on a new studio album due in the Fall which would incorporate her R&B, pop & Broadway influences.
+In April 2018, she announced she was working on a new studio album due in the fall that would incorporate her R&B, pop, & Broadway influences.

+On April 26, 2024, Williams released a new single, "Legs (Keep Dancing)", the first from her ninth studio album, Survivor, which was released on August 23, 2024.
+Williams launched her own record label, Mellian Music, for the release.
+On May 13, 2024, the digital single "Legs (Keep Dancing)" debuted on the US Dance/Electronic Digital Song Sales (Billboard) chart in the number 3 position.
+The single's success marks Williams' first hit on the Dance/Electronic Digital Song Sales chart.
+In July 2024, Williams released the single "Bop!", a collaboration with Trixie Mattel and Lion Babe.

+Vanessa Williams has surpassed 250 million total streams on Spotify across all credits.
+She averages nearly 190K daily listeners on the platform.